TheIconfactory/Tapestry/Documentation/API.md

 ## Objects

-The following objects are used to create content for the app:
+The following objects are used to create content for the Tapestry app:

 ### Post